sww1235/connection-diagram-manager/file-format.md

 fuse_terminal = <bool>

 # optional
-# fuse rating inside terminal block
+# fuse rating inside terminal block.
+Not parsed.
 # only use if fuse_terminal = true
 fuse_rating = <str>